Convert 2000 Mg To G

 Q1: Why is the metric system preferred over other systems?

 The metric system's decimal-based structure makes conversions simple and reduces errors compared to systems with arbitrary conversion factors (like the imperial system).
-Its uniformity and widespread adoption globally facilitate scientific collaboration and communication.
+Its uniformity and widespread adoption globally make easier scientific collaboration and communication.

 Q2: Are there other prefixes in the metric system besides "milli"?